Weissbad Appenzell, Switzerland

 Time measurement

 An orienteering-like system from FixFinder will be used for timing during the race.
-Participants must use this.
-Each participant must install the appropriate app FixFinder on his smartphone.
-To use the FixFinder app, the participant must open a personal account.
+The participants must use this.
+All participants must install and run the relevant FixFinder app on their smartphone.
+To use the FixFinder app, participants must open a personal account.
 During the race, the app must be run constantly.
 The use of the app will be explained at the Race Briefing at the latest.

 Tracking System